loch68/nethwin.lk/README.md

 This project was developed collaboratively by our 5-member team.
 Each member was responsible for their designated module while ensuring seamless integration across the platform.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Contact

-For any inquiries about this project, please contact our development team through the repository issues or pull requests.